 Request Official Transcripts

 If you are applying for the fall semester, be sure to have your final, official spring transcript sent to us no later than July 1.* If you are in summer school, please send us your final summer school transcript as soon as possible.
 If you are applying for the spring semester, your final fall transcript is due to us no later than February 1.
 These deadlines are important; the sooner we are able to evaluate your courses, the sooner you can begin planning your schedule at Tulane.
+Transcripts can be mailed to:

 Transfer Credit for First-Year Writing Courses